Anything-Minecraft-Team/anything-minecraft/server/info/lists/server_software.md

 Currently Inactive

-- [SMP Server Wrapper](https://www.minecraftforum.net/forums/support/server-support-and/1891854-smp-server-wrapper-compatable-with-new-version-of#c1) - SMP Server Wrapper was a modification for the Minecraft server jar created only 2 days after the first version with multiplayer released.
-It contained features focused for SMP servers.
+- [SMP Server Wrapper](https://www.minecraftforum.net/forums/support/server-support-and/1891854-smp-server-wrapper-compatable-with-new-version-of#c1) - SMP Server Wrapper was a modification for the Minecraft server jar created only 2 days after the first version with multiplayer was released.
+It contained features focused on SMP servers.
 Version: Alpha 1.0.15
 Discontinued

 - [Spacecraft GT](https://github.com/SpaceManiac/Spacecraft-GT) - Spacecraft is a survival multiplayer rendition of Spacecraft, the SpaceManiac Minecraft Server.
-It was writtn in C#.
+It was written in C#.
 Version: Unknown
 Discontinued